Chapter 19.95

 1. Type of Improvements.
 The required minimum street improvements shall include but not be limited to curbs, gutters, landscape buffers, sidewalks, and lighting on each side of the street, except as provided under subsection (D)(2) of this section.
 Required improvements shall be designed and constructed in conformance with this chapter and other applicable statutes.

-2. Unless required by another chapter of the Zoning Code, the requirement for landscape buffers, sidewalks, and lighting on either or both sides of a street may be waived by the Community and Economic Development Director for development projects where he/she has determined that geographic constraints make installation not reasonably feasible or there is no need, including future need, for pedestrian access or circulation.
-For City-initiated street, sidewalk, or utility projects, the Engineering Services Director may waive the requirement for landscape buffers, sidewalks, and lighting on either or both sides of the street pursuant to the criteria in subsection (E)(3) of this section.
+2. Unless required by another chapter of the Zoning Code, the requirement for amenity zones, landscape buffers, sidewalks, and lighting on either or both sides of a street may be waived by the City Engineer for development projects where he/she has determined that geographic constraints make installation not reasonably feasible or there is no need, including future need, for pedestrian access or circulation.
+For City-initiated street, sidewalk, or utility projects, the City Engineer may waive the requirement for amenity zones, landscape buffers, sidewalks, and lighting on either or both sides of the street pursuant to the criteria in subsection (E)(3) of this section.

 3. Length of Improvements.
 Improvements required per subsection (D)(1) of this section shall extend along the full frontage of such property to be improved upon and sought to be occupied as a building site or parking area for the aforesaid building or platting purposes, and which may abut property dedicated as a public street.
+For properties with multiple street frontages, all frontages must be improved to the City’s standards.
 Improvements shall be transitioned to existing facilities immediately outside of the property’s street frontage; provided, that the Reviewing Official may waive this requirement where such a transition is not reasonably feasible or where future development is not likely to occur due to geographic constraints.

 4. Minimum Sidewalk Measurements and Features.
-Sidewalks shall be a minimum of five feet wide and constructed of concrete unless another material has been approved by the Engineering Services Director for the specific location; provided, that in certain zoning districts, as required by the Municipal Code or adopted design standards, sidewalk width shall be greater than five feet.
+Sidewalks shall be a minimum of six feet wide and constructed of concrete unless another material has been approved by the City Engineer for the specific location; provided, that in certain zoning districts, as required by the Municipal Code or adopted design standards, sidewalk width shall be greater than six feet.

 a.
 Where vertical obstructions less than seven feet in height occur, a minimum of four feet of horizontal clearance from the obstruction is required for pedestrian passage.